The Selection Process for Advanced Leadership Fellows

 The Advanced Leadership Fellowship is designed for accomplished leaders with a track record of at least 20-25 years of innovation and achievement in their primary career.
 Candidates for the fellowship should be motivated to tackle some of the biggest challenges facing communities around the world.
 They should recognize the value that engagement with Harvard University can add as they prepare for their next phase of life’s work.
 Advanced Leadership Fellows work with students as guides, mentors, and team leaders.
 The faculty thus seeks leaders of the highest character and integrity who can serve as role models to the University community.

 Advanced Leadership Fellows are invited to join the program for a calendar year.
 The process of identifying promising candidates begins approximately a year in advance and continues over 6-9 months in several rounds.
-Interested candidates can opt in at any time, including late in the process, by sending information to the “Introduce Yourself” section of the Advanced Leadership website.
+Interested candidates may opt in at any time, including late in the process, by sending information to the “Introduce Yourself” section of the Advanced Leadership website.

 Selection is done by a Faculty Selection Committee representing diverse parts of Harvard University.